raederhans/engagement-project/docs/M3_MAP_STYLE_AND_LAYERS.md

 - `src/map/initMap.js` accepts `{ mode }` and logs whenever a diary light style is configured but not yet requested, keeping Crime Explorer on the OSM raster baseline.
 - `src/diary_demo_main.js` calls `initMap({ mode: 'diary' })` so the standalone Diary demo will automatically switch once a light style URL is supplied.
 - Runtime logging ensures we know whether Diary requested a light style but fell back to default (no key) or whether a light style is waiting for future wiring inside the main explorer map.
+- Diary UI uplift: diary map containers now apply a muted filter via `diary-map-muted` when Diary mode is active (safer fallback when a light style URL is not configured), the left panel is sectioned into cards with a primary CTA, and segment/insights visuals use the safety palette (`--safety-high/med/low`) for clearer hierarchy.

+## Implementation Status — 2025-11-26 (Agent M)

+**Basemap Filter Strengthened:**
+- When no light vector style is configured, Diary mode applies a stronger desaturation filter to OSM raster basemap
+- Filter: `saturate(0.35) brightness(1.08) contrast(0.92)` (was `saturate(0.6) brightness(1.04)`)
+- Makes parks/highways appear noticeably grayer to reduce visual competition with safety segments
+- This is a fallback; configuring MapTiler Light or Positron is still recommended

+**Route Styling Improved:**
+- Primary route width increased from 5px to 7px (target range: 6-8px)
+- Primary route opacity increased to 0.92 for stronger presence
+- Alternative route color changed from blue (#2563eb) to cyan (#0891b2) for better distinction
+- Alternative route width increased from 4px to 5px, dasharray improved for visibility
+- Both routes already use rounded line caps/joins (verified in routing_overlay.js:182-184)

+**Remaining:** Safety-colored route gradients (requires data-driven expressions, see Route Styling Design section below)

 ## Part 1: Current Basemap Analysis